Parle Agro

-Parle Agro Private Limited (stylised as Parlé Agro) is an Indian company that owns Frooti, Appy, LMN, Hippo and Bailley brands.
+Parle Agro Private Limited (stylised as Parlé Agro) is an Indian multinational foods products company that owns Frooti, Appy Fizz, LMN, Hippo, Bailley and Smoodh brands.

 History

 Parle Agro is an offshoot of Parle Products, which was founded in 1929 in British India.
 It was owned by the Chauhan family of Vile Parle, Mumbai.
 The original Parle company was split into three separate companies owned by the different factions of the original Chauhan family: